Eknathreddy09/airgapworkshop-tap/workshop/content/exercises/08-accelerators.md

 kubectl get pods -n accelerator-system
 ```

-Access the url in windows JB to check the accelerator file that will be used in next steps:
+Access the url in App Stream browser to check the accelerator file that will be used in next steps:

 ##### https://gitlab.tap.tanzupartnerdemo.com/gitlab-instance-081097ef/partnertapdemo-app/-/blob/main/accelerator.yaml